jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_rivers.nml.rst

          :default: none

          The Rosgen entrenchment ratio (single value for all water courses in the simulation): when river depth = 2 x bankfull depth then width = :nml:mem:`ent_ratio` * bankfull width (i.e. :nml:mem:`ent_ratio` can be used to specify how wide floodplains are allowed to be).

+   .. nml:group:: Elevation quantiles (used if :nml:mem:`overbank_model` = 4)

+      .. nml:member:: nquantile_hypso

+         :type: integer
+         :permitted: > 0
+         :default: none

+         Number of quantiles used to describe the elevation profile (the hypsometric curve).

 .. seealso::